bminixhofer/tractjs/README.md

 tractjs are bindings to the tract Rust library which was originally not intended to be run on the web.
 WebGL / WebNN support would be great, but would require lots of web-specific changes in tract so it is currently not under consideration.

-**Why do I still get some output back when passing an input with invalid shape / rank?**

-Currently tract does not do much error handling in regard to input dimensionality.
-So most of the time you will get some output back, it will just not be correct.
-There is ongoing work in tract to be more strict about input dimensionality.

 ## License

 ### Apache 2.0/MIT